 Israeli airstrikes target Gaza sites, first since cease-fire

 Though there were concerns the march would raise tensions, canceling it would have opened Bennett and other right-wing members of the coalition to intense criticism from those who would view it as a capitulation to Hamas.
-The coalition was sworn in Sunday and includes parties from across the political spectrum, including a small Arab party.

 Mansour Abbas, whose Raam party is the first Arab faction to join an Israeli coalition, said the march was “an attempt to set the region on fire for political aims,” with the intention of undermining the new government.

 Abbas said the police and public security minister should have canceled the event.
-“I call on all sides not to be dragged into an escalation and maintain maximum restraint,” he said.

-After capturing east Jerusalem in 1967, Israel annexed the in a move not recognized by most of the international community.
+After capturing east Jerusalem in 1967, Israel annexed the area in a move not recognized by most of the international community.
 It considers the entire city its capital, while the Palestinians want east Jerusalem to be the capital of their future state.
 The competing claims over east Jerusalem, home to Jewish, Christian and Muslim holy sites, lie at the heart of the conflict and have sparked many rounds of violence.

 Associated Press journalists Samy Magdy and Fares Akram in Cairo, and Wafaa Shurafa in Gaza City, Gaza Strip, contributed to this report.